fielddaylab/lakeland/README.md

 <a name="selectfarmbit"/>

 #### selectfarmbit (index=4)
+Note selections may happen automatically by advisors in the tutorials.

 | Key | Value | Description |
 | --- | --- | --- |
 | farmbit | farmbit_data_short(f) | See [Data Short](#DataShort).  |